-- ➡ Initial steps geared towards welcoming new recruits, from welcome to monitoring and evaluation after the probationary period. - → Training for new recruits over the first three years.

-Monthly and quarterly project monitoring meetings where we foster communication between those in charge and their teams and monitor the achievement of objectives.

-Our people, our best asset

-We look after people

-Operational excellence

-Committed to the environment

-Technology and innovation

-Responsible management

-- → Holding workshops intended to increase motivation and listen to people's needs: - Continuity workshops targeting graduates between 4 and 5 years experience. - Teambuilding sessions for key people in the organisations. - Compensation/Performance evaluation and monitoring plan.
-In 2022, the new job mapping of the P&L staff up to the head of production control has been outlined.

-→ Career plans:

-- A Development/Career Plan has been designed for new university graduates, which outlines the salary aspects for the first three years, which will be associated with their annual performance. - Internationalisation is fostered by facilitating professional career opportunities in the countries where the Group is present. - Training.
-We have established the possibility for professionals to request more personalised training.
+- Initial steps geared towards welcoming new recruits, from welcome to monitoring and evaluation after the probationary period. - Training for new recruits over the first three years. - Monthly and quarterly project monitoring meetings where we foster communication between those in charge and their teams and monitor the achievement of objectives. - Holding workshops intended to increase motivation and listen to people's needs: - Continuity workshops targeting graduates between 4 and 5 years experience. - Teambuilding sessions for key people in the organisations. - Compensation/Performance evaluation and monitoring plan.
+In 2022, the new job mapping of the P&L staff up to the head of production control has been outlined. - Career plans: - A Development/Career Plan has been designed for new university graduates, which outlines the salary aspects for the first three years, which will be associated with their annual performance. - Internationalisation is fostered by facilitating professional career opportunities in the countries where the Group is present. - Training.
+We have established the possibility for professionals to request more personalised training. - Emotional salary.
+The Elecnor Group backs the undertaking of sporting activities with communication campaigns.

+$^{^2\,}$ Turnover is determined as total departures (sum of voluntary redundancies, leaves of absence, retirements, deaths, dismissals, end-of-contract and other kinds of departure)/average employment 100

-- Emotional salary.
-The Elecnor Group backs the undertaking of sporting activities with communication campaigns. - Active listening by drawing up an exit questionnaire for the company that collects information in this respect and interviews between managers and their teams to deal with the different needs on an individual basis.
+• Active listening by drawing up an exit questionnaire for the company that collects information in this respect and interviews between managers and their teams to deal with the different needs on an individual basis.